 6. Learn a new recipe from your favorite destination

-Thai food is the literal love of my life.
-It’s my favorite thing to eat out, and it’s my favorite thing to make at home.
 My kitchen may not look like Thailand, but it can smell like it!
 Trying making goulash from Hungary, scones from England, or a Greek salad from Greece.
 Traveling has definitely expanded my imagination in the kitchen.
-Trying new international foods keep me connected with learning about other cultures, while being stuck at home.
+Trying new international cuisine has kept me connected with learning about other cultures even I’m not traveling.

 7. Read a book about a journey